Why Wind Projects Stall: The Business Case for Collaborative Design

 Key takeaways

-• Most wind projects don’t fail on engineering or finance – they stall on social feasibility (trust, legitimacy, and fit with place and people).
+• The risk: Most wind projects don’t fail due to engineering or finance – they stall on social feasibility: the equivalent of technical feasibility, but for trust, legitimacy, and fit with place and people.

-• Collaborative design is not a “nice to have”.
+• The required innovation: Collaborative design is not a “nice to have”.
 It’s a risk-management and value-creation process that’s essential when dealing with shared space.

-• ELSA’s Renewables AT PACE framework gives developers and host communities a practical way to work together from day one.
+• The framework: Grounded in peer-reviewed research and tested in practice, the Renewables AT PACE framework – developed through ELSA in collaboration with many organisations in Ireland and overseas – combines best practice and proven experience to give developers and host communities a practical way to work together from day one.

-• A modest early investment in partnership-building and co-design typically costs far less than a few months of project delay.
+• The financial logic: A modest early investment in partnership-building and co-design costs far less than a few months of project delay.
 It also makes early-stage investments more secure, and increases the number of successful projects in an investor’s portfolio.

 So how did we arrive at these conclusions?